Confession time: I binged again. It sucks.

 Some synonyms for grit are: courage, bravery, backbone, strength of character, toughness, determination, tenacity, and endurance.

-Aw, yeah.
-That sounds badass, and I feel badass.
+That sounds incredible.
+And I feel incredible.
 It took so much hard work to develop this trait!
 And it’s not a one-and-done thing.
-It’s a decision I have to make on a regular basis to choose to face my inner dragons instead of protecting myself with (the false illusion of safety that comes with) a diet.
+It’s a decision I have to make on a regular basis to choose to face my inner dragons (i.e. feel my feelings in the precise moment where I really don’t want to) instead of protecting myself with (the false illusion of safety that comes with) a diet.

 If you’d like to learn more about this unique approach to stop overeating, grab my free ebook below that explains more about Psycho-Spiritual Wellness: